 When I first visited it in the early 1990s, standing at its deepest point gouged in the DC earth, I cried for the youth and the promise lost, and at the realization that but for the randomness of birth dates (I was too young to go to Vietnam) my name could have been on that wall.

-I saw the second wall two days ago as of this writing.
-It sits in a village in Vietnam more than two hour's drive from the booming, busy city of Da Nang in central Vietnam.
+I saw the second wall in 2019.
+It sits in a village in Vietnam more than two hour’s drive from the booming, busy city of Da Nang in central Vietnam.
 Vietnamese call the village Son My.
 Americans call it My Lai.

-Fifty years ago this November, what happened at My Lai sprang into newspaper headlines in the US and around the world.
+In November 1969, what happened at My Lai sprang into newspaper headlines in the US and around the world when an article by journalist Seymour Hersch hit the wires.

 More than 500 names are on the wall at the memorial in Son My, all of them people, several as young as a year old, executed by US troops on March 16, 1968.